cjol/boilerplate-sam-typescript/README.md

 It configures webpack to build small lambda functions, as opposed to zipping and uploading the entire codebase.
 I've made a few changes:

--   Update Typescript to a more recent version
+-   Update dependencies to a more recent version
 -   Add deploy script to create an S3 bucket for deployment
 -   Add deploy script to teardown the deployment
 -   Add deploy script to view deployed function logs